Henri Chapelle, the biggest US cemetery in Belgium, was founded in 1944.

 In july 1947, the repatriation program began.
 All the temporary graves were reopend.

-In the First week of octobre, 5600 American soldiers left the Belgium soil, to return to the United States.
+In the First week of October, 5600 American soldiers left the Belgium soil, to return to the United States.
 30.000 Belgium citizins attended the ceremony, accompanied by represenatives of the Belgium and American government.

-IN 1960 the cemetery was completed.
+In 1960 the cemetery was completed.
 Architects for the cemetery and memorial were Holabird, Root and Burgee of Chicago, Illinois.
 The landscape architect was Franz Lipp of Chicago.

 On july 9th 1960 the official ceremony was held.